RebelAKL/Analysing-air-quality-using-various-ML-algorithms/README.md

 3. **Visualization:**
    - Displays individual pollutant AQI contributions.
    - Presents forecasted AQI trends in tabular and graphical formats for better analysis.
+   - Feature importance plot highlights the contribution of each pollutant to the AQI.
+   - SHAP analysis provides insights into how changes in individual pollutants affect AQI.

 4. **Interactive Streamlit Application:**
    - A web-based interface to facilitate easy interaction and data visualization.